 From the table above, it can be seen that the factors of risk appetite, creative thinking, creative motivation, and will all have a positive impact on students' entrepreneurial intentions.
 Specifically, risk appetite has the greatest impact on students' entrepreneurial intentions, followed by creative thinking, creative motivation, and finally will.
 The research results also show that creative motivation, creative thinking, and will are positively affected by the risk appetite factor in a decreasing direction.

-Finally, the Squared Multiple Correlations table in Appendix 1 shows that the variables used by the research team in this study explain 85.8% of the variation in the dependent variable of students' entrepreneurial intention, while the remaining 14.2% of the variation depends on errors and factors outside the model.
+Finally, the Squared Multiple Correlations shows that the variables used by the research team in this study explain 85.8% of the variation in the dependent variable of students' entrepreneurial intention, while the remaining 14.2% of the variation depends on errors and factors outside the model.
 The topic has certain contributions to theory and practice, these contents are presented by the research team in Chapter 4 within the framework of this study.

 5. DISCUSSION AND MANAGERIAL IMPLICATIONS